Winter091/Ccraft/README.md

 It's a minecraft-inspired game written in C using modern OpenGL.

-There are not a lot of features, currently featuring:
+There are not a lot of features, currently there is:

 * Infinite world generation
 * Biomes, each with unique heightmap